-This is a modular postgraduate programme that is taken on a full-time basis up to a maximum of 12 months, leading to 30 ECTS (European Credit Transfer System) at HE7 level.
-The programme is arranged as 5 allergy specific modules, from which you must choose two options along with the core module.
+This is a modular postgraduate programme that is taken on a full time basis up to a maximum of 12 months, leading to 60 ECTS (European Credit Transfer System) at HE7 level.
 Normally each student will attend the University for the teaching blocks of 4-6 days per 10 ECTS module.
 Work Based Learning is a virtual module, not requiring attendance.
+Students considering upgrading to the MSc Allergy programme should consider taking the Clinical Research Skills module, which is core for the MSc.